deebeebolger/Project_CeLaVie/DataflowChart_pages/Multichannel_MWF_round3.md

 The drift threshold is the mean absolute deviation (MAD) from the median of all electrodes.
 - In GUI **_Single electrode drift threshold for MWF cleaning_°° : **Relex_cfg.DriftSeverityThreshold** = 10

+The maximum proportion of epochs to include in the mask from the drift artifact type.
+- In GUI **_Max proportion marked as drift for MWF cleaning_°° : **Relex_cfg.ProportionWorstEpochsForDrift** = 0.3

+The horizontal eye-movement threshold calculated as the MAD deviation from the median. if both lateral electrodes show activity above this threshold for a certain duration ( the number of timepoints (ms) that exceed the horizontal eye-movement threshold), the activity is marked as horizontal eye-movement.

+- In GUI **_Horizontal eye movement threshold (MAD from median) for MWF cleaning_°° : **Relex_cfg.HorizontalEyeMovementThreshold** = 2